fenago/pytest-quick-start-guide/testing-with-pytest/Appendix_3.md

 your test suite is relatively fast, that might be just fine.
 But if your test suite takes quite a bit of time, you may want to see the tracebacks as they happen, rather than wait until the end.
-This is the functionality of the pytest-instafail plugin.^4 When tests are run with the --instafail flag, the failures and errors appear right away.
+This is the functionality of the pytest-instafail plugin.
+When tests are run with the --instafail flag, the failures and errors appear right away.

 4. https://pypi.python.org/pypi/pytest-instafail